jjaffeux/sidestep/README.md

-# bypass
+# sidestep

-Bypass allows you to launch a specific controller of your app on demand.
-If you are working on a controller which requires several manual actions to access each time you build your app, you can use Bypass to directly load this controller, and even set some args.
+Sidestep allows you to launch a specific controller of your app on demand.
+If you are working on a controller which requires several manual actions to access each time you build your app, you can use Sidestep to directly load this controller, and even set some args.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'bypass'
+    gem 'sidestep'

 And then execute: